hphelion/documentation/commercial/GA1/commercial.backup-restore-GA.md

 - [Restore command options](#roptions)
 - [Undercloud password issues](#underpass)

-You execute scripts in the seed cloud host server, where:

-- the seed VM is installed
-- the installation files are located
+Note that the seed cloud host server is where the seed VM is installed and the installation files are located.

-If you need help, see [Back up and restore script Help](#help).
+If you need help, see [Back up and Restore Script Help](#help).

 ## Create a configuration file for restoring the seed VM and undercloud {#config}